 HMRC IR35 Tool

-HMRC has already developed the Check Employment Status for Tax (CEST) service to help organisations determine whether the off-payroll working rules apply.
-HMRC is working with stakeholders to enhance CEST and develop new guidance before the reform comes into effect.
+HMRC has updated their Check Employment Status for Tax (CEST) service to help organisations determine whether the off-payroll working rules apply.

 The changes to the rules for off-payroll working are not retrospective.
 HMRC will focus on ensuring businesses comply with the reform for new engagements, rather than focusing on historic cases.
 HMRC has also confirmed that they will not carry out targeted campaigns into previous years if individuals start paying employment taxes under IR35 for the first time.
 An organisations’ decisions about whether these workers fall within the rules will not automatically trigger an enquiry into earlier years.